projectriff/riff/RFCs/Template.md

 *Is there a need for a deprecation process to provide an upgrade path to users who will need to adjust their applications?*

-## Prior Art
-*What would be the alternatives to the proposed solution?
-What would happen if we don’t solve the problem?
-Why should this proposal be preferred?*

 ## FAQ
 *Answers to questions you’ve commonly been asked after requesting comments for this proposal.*